yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-spring-data.md

 ---
-title: Build a Java App
+title: Use Java to build a YugabyteDB application
-linkTitle: Build a Java App
+headerTitle: Build a Java app
-description: Build a Java application
+linkTitle: Build a Java app
+description: Use Java and Spring Boot to build a simple YugabyteDB e-commerce application.
 menu:
   latest:
     parent: build-apps